 Because of WCOG’s dual responsibilities as both a federally recognized metropolitan planning organization (MPO) and the state-designated regional transportation planning organization for Whatcom County, Way to Go Whatcom must consider and emphasize national and regional planning factors and Washington’s transportation policy goals, respectively.
 This section discusses how the transportation goals of these three levels (regional, state, and national) can be applied as guidance for the Whatcom region’s ongoing regional transportation planning process and to the strategies identified in this plan.

-A basic requirement of metropolitan transportation plans prepared by MPOs is that they “consider factors described in CFR §450.306 [the federal planning factors] as they relate to a minimum 20-year forecast period.”
+A basic requirement of MPOs is that they “consider factors described in CFR §450.306 [the federal planning factors] as they relate to a minimum 20-year forecast period.”
 Additionally, CFR §450.324(f)(2) notes that a plan’s discussion of existing and proposed facilities emphasizes, “…those facilities that serve important national and regional transportation functions.”
-A notable recent addition to the original federal planning factors are seven “national goals” introduced as part of the National Goals and Performance Management Measures from the 2012 U.S. transportation funding authorization act known as “Moving Ahead for Progress in the 21st Century,” which are included in the discussion below.
+A notable recent addition to the original federal planning factors is seven “national goals” introduced as part of the National Goals and Performance Management Measures from the 2012 U.S. transportation funding authorization act known as “Moving Ahead for Progress in the 21st Century,” which are included in the discussion below.
 In addition to national goals and the Whatcom regional goals discussed in the previous section, the Washington State Legislature has also adopted transportation policy goals.

 3.2.
 Aligning Regional Goals with State and National Goals and Planning Factors